 User can select drawing test to check if the PCAP can be draw smoothly.
 However, sometimes the user test without LCM and the accuracy may be affected.
 The user can switch on "Lower Accuracy Test in Drawing Test" to improve the production line efficiency.

 The next two figures show the normal test area for drawing test, and the test area when the user can switch on "Lower Accuracy Test in Drawing Test".

-Time out: 06 / 100 sec Please draw a line along the test area.
+Please draw a line along the test area.